-Christmas is just around the corner and many are feeling the frustration and chaos frantically trying to tackle shopping centre crowds for last minute gift purchases and pushing loaded shopping trolleys down grocery stores isles like it’s a race against time, stocking up in a panic.
+Christmas is just around the corner and many are feeling the frustration and chaos frantically trying to tackle shopping centre crowds for last-minute gift purchases and pushing loaded shopping trolleys down grocery stores isles like it’s a race against time, stocking up in a panic.

 Overwhelmed with all that’s yet to be accomplished in time for Christmas Day can get anxiety levels at an all-time high.
-With most now already having finished up from work for the year, enjoyed the early festive celebrations with work and friends, the Christmas spirit sets in and excitement escalates as the 25th nears.
+With most now already having finished up from work for the year, enjoying the early festive celebrations with work and friends, the Christmas spirit sets in and excitement escalates as the 25th nears.

 It’s rated as one of the most favourite times of the year by most; the laughter, food, social events, decorations and festivities, it’s all an enjoyable experience bringing people together at a time for the end of year celebrations.
 The holiday parties, driving around looking at Christmas lights and making special memories that you will reflect back on throughout your lifetime.
-All great however, the most important part of the holidays is getting to have time to reflect on and celebrate the coming of our Lord and Saviour Jesus Christ, for He is the reason for the season.
+All great, however, the most important part of the holidays is getting to have time to reflect on and celebrate the coming of our Lord and Saviour Jesus Christ, for He is the reason for the season.

-It is easy to get lost in all the stress of having all your family in the same place at the same time or scrambling to get hold of a last minute gift which all stems from love and wanting to ensure everyone is happy on Christmas Day, but showing our love for Christ often gets lost in the chaos.
+It is easy to get lost in all the stress of having all your family in the same place at the same time or scrambling to get hold of a last-minute gift which all stems from love and wanting to ensure everyone is happy on Christmas Day, but showing our love for Christ often gets lost in the chaos.

 We make time to go to shopping centres in search of gifts but don’t take time to attend a candlelight church service to soul search and reflect on the reason why we get to celebrate all of these things in the first place.
 God sent down His only son and made the ultimate sacrifice so that we could have the opportunity to live an eternal life with Him.
 We should be praising God every chance we get, the time that we are given to come together with family to celebrate the work of our creator is an amazing gift and something that should be cherished and celebrated in abundance.